DavidLBick/davidlbick.github.io/_posts/2024-02-03-tensorprograms.md

 \end{align}
 $$

+The first equation is called Desideratum 1, and the second is called Condition 1.
+The goal of this paper is to show that Condition 1 will satisfy Desideratum 1, i.e. to show the _spectral condition_ of the weight matrices will induce the correct _feature learning_.

-There is an important step that is glossed over in the intro but will be crucial to the above properties -- gradient descent training induces alignment between the layer inputs and the top singular subspaces of the weight matrices.
+One of the crucial facts in establishing this fact felt to me somewhat glossed over in the intro.
+The idea is that gradient descent training induces alignment between the layer inputs and the top singular subspaces of the weight matrices.
 Assuming this alignment, the definitional forward pass
 $$h_{l}(x) = W_{l} h_{l-1}(x)$$
 entails that
 $$|| h_l(x) ||_2 = || W_l ||_{*} \cdot || h_{l-1}(x) ||_2$$
 .
 This follows by the definition of spectral norm
 $$|| A ||_{*} = \max_{v \in \mathbb{R}^n \ \{0\}} \frac{||Av||_2}{||v||_2}$$, as substituting gives us
 $$|| W ||_{*} = \frac{|| W_{l} h_{l-1}(x) ||_2}{|| h_{l-1}(x) ||_2} = \frac{|| h_{l}(x) ||_2}{|| h_{l-1}(x) ||_2}$$
+Therefore if Equation 2 is satisfied, it gives us the property of Equation 1.

 So in this blog post I will seek to explain and build intuition on:
 1. Why should activations scale this way?

+    I'm not sure why there is the square-root.
+The paper does mention that the updates should be $$\Theta(1)$$ because otherwise updates blow up or vanish at large and small widths respectively.
+Actually I think the square-root is because the L-2 norm is $$\sqrt{\sum_{i=1}^n x_i^2}$$, so this means that each dimension is order 1.

 2. Why should weights scale this way?

+    Weights scaling this way causes the condition of activations having the right scale, given the alignment.

-4. How can you learn features when the updates are of this order?
+3. How can you learn features when the updates are of this order?
-3. Why does gradient descent induce the alignment between activations and singular subspaces of weights?
+4. Why does gradient descent induce the alignment between activations and singular subspaces of weights?

-## Preliminaries
-Some sub-questions that might be useful to answer along the way include:
-1. What is the intuition behind the spectral norm?
-2. The spectral norm of a matrix is equal to the largest singular value.
-What is the intuition behind the singular vectors/values?
-3. What is the intuition behind the Frobenius norm?